-How Was the 2019 Budget Accomplished and Will this Continue Every Year?
+How Was the 2020 Budget Accomplished and Will this Continue Every Year?

 - The continued use of data-driven, process improvement techniques and the objective review of each vacant position have stabilized the amount of the budget spent on salaries, without a sacrifice in the quality or quantity of customer services.
 This is now a standard and proven practice at TSCPL with tangible benefits and should provide budget flexibility in the future as retirements and opportunities occur. - Process improvement will be even more important as technology drives the use of the Library and the needs of its customers. - The entire budget is proposed to carefully use one-time funding sources for one-time expenditures so the mill levy remains stable.
-When a budget includes one-time expenditures, it can be difficult to compare the current and prior years' base budgets. - Overall, expenditures for the four budgeted funds increase from the 2018 approved budget by \$231,235, yet provides funding for: (1) \$880,000 in projects on the Facilities Master Plan, if needed; (2) a staff salary increase as recommended by the Springsted classification study (\$325,000); (3) an increase of \$99,600 in digital services support which includes the building security camera upgrade costs; and (4) an increase of \$50,000 for the purchase of library materials.
-This increase is mostly funded by: (1) expenditure savings in other areas, such as increasing shrinkage and not funding five vacant positions; (2) an increase in vehicular taxes and fees of nearly \$36,000 from County estimates; and (3) an increase in ad valorem property tax of \$659,528 solely from increased valuations and not at the Library's request.

-- As a result of actions from the TSCPL executive management team, the health plan is stabilized, while still providing employees with exceptional, accessible benefits at a reasonable cost.
-An 8% price increase is projected for health insurance and a 9% increase is expected with dental insurance.
-If a lower than projected health plan increase occurs for plan year 2019, it is proposed that the deductible for the traditional plan be increased for both individual and dependent plans.
-This would be a step in the direction of continuing to plan for the future and avoid large employee cost increases in a single year.
-These decisions cannot be made until closer to renewal and the conclusion of the review period in August.
+When a budget includes one-time expenditures, it can be difficult to compare the current and prior years' base budgets. - Overall, expenditures for the three budgeted funds decrease from the 2019 approved budget by \$702,325, yet provides funding for: (1) \$1,705,000 in projects on the Facilities Master Plan, if needed; and (2) an increase of \$65,900 for the purchase of library materials.
+This net decrease is mostly attributable to: (1) the elimination of the debt service payment of \$1.65m in 2020; and (2) an increase in ad valorem property tax of \$478,656 solely from increased valuations and not at the Library's request. - As a result of actions from the TSCPL executive management team, the health plan is stabilized, while still providing employees with exceptional, accessible benefits at a reasonable cost.
+A 5% price increase is projected for health insurance and a 6% increase is expected with dental insurance.
+The deductible for the traditional plan was increased for both individual and dependent plans for plan year 2019 due to a lower than projected health plan increase.
 At this point, the budget has been conservatively projected to account for the potential worst case.
-Funding to offset these costs is sourced from: (1) additional funding dollars from the increased valuations; (2) salary savings through not funding five vacant positions; and (3) increasing the shrinkage rate for expected employee turnover and the length of time positions are held open. - The shrinkage concept, to anticipate expected salary savings in advance for budget reallocation, was piloted in 2014 with no adverse effects (actual turnover seems to be in alignment with expected turnover).
-A shrinkage factor of 1.85% was applied to 2019 gross salaries, allowing about \$136,581 to be directed elsewhere in the budget.
-This is possible due to several retirements of executive and professional level staff who will likely be replaced with lower paid staff. - The 2019 budget includes some atypical issues, but much of these can be controlled and anticipated through careful and prudent financial management planning, use of the Facilities Master Plan and other initiatives funding matrices, and the benefit of stable property valuations.
+Funding to offset these costs is sourced from: (1) additional funding dollars from the increased

+- valuations; (2) salary savings through not funding several vacant positions; and (3) increasing the shrinkage rate for expected employee turnover and the length of time positions are held open. - The shrinkage concept, to anticipate expected salary savings in advance for budget reallocation, was piloted in 2014 with no adverse effects (actual turnover seems to be in alignment with expected turnover).
+A shrinkage factor of 1.85% was applied to 2020 gross salaries, allowing about \$144,063 to be directed elsewhere in the budget.
+This is possible due to several retirements of executive and professional level staff who will likely be replaced with lower paid staff. - The 2020 budget includes some atypical issues, but much of these can be controlled and anticipated through careful and prudent financial management planning, use of the Facilities Master Plan and other initiatives funding matrices, and the benefit of stable property valuations.
 As the Board of Trustees and staff work to be more strategic, the development of budget forecasts continues to improve and issues are better anticipated.